CubeJerry/IgGM/README.md

 <div align="center">
-Slightly modified IgGM to allow for parallel processing in the WEHI nanobody pipeline.
+Slightly modified IgGM to allow for parallel processing in the Tham Lab nanobody pipeline.

 # IgGM: A Generative Model for Functional Antibody and Nanobody Design